MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

         String: This is an example.
 ```

-The example document declares a single resource instance called `example key value`.
+The example document defines a single resource instance called `example key value`.
 The instance
-uses the `Microsoft.Windows/Registry` resource to declare that:
+uses the `Microsoft.Windows/Registry` resource to declare the following desired state:

 - The `example\key` registry key should exist in the system's current user hive.
 - The `example\key` registry key should have a value called `Example`.